bioinformatics-core-shared-training/ChIPseq_1Day/course/ChIPseq.md

 Due to the short time we have together the data has been processed from unaligned reads to called peaks.

-For full details on the analysis/processing of this data with all analysis steps covered in R/Bioconductor you can visit our course.
+For full details on the analysis/processing of this data with all analysis steps covered in R/Bioconductor are available on [github](https://github.com/ThomasCarroll/chipseqcourseNew/).

 Materials.
 ========================================================